SamCH93/thesis/README.md

 # Reverse-Bayes Methods for Replication Studies

 This repository contains all files for reproducing the PhD thesis from Samuel Pawel.
-A heavily modified version of the LaTeX thesis template from Sebastian Meyer (GPL2 license) is used.
-My template contains some ugly hacks, so use at your own risk!
+The thesis is based on a heavily modified version of the LaTeX thesis template from Sebastian Meyer (GPL2 license).
+My template contains some ugly hacks, use it at your own risk!

 ## 1. Reproducing the thesis locally

 Make sure that LaTeX (e.g., texlive-full on Ubuntu), R, and the following R packages are installed